The highs and (mostly) lows of Alexis Sanchez's time at Man United

 The transfer will bring to an end the Chilean's hugely underwhelming two-and-a-half years as a United player, a full year of which was spent farmed out on loan at Inter.

-Sanchez joined United from Arsenal in January 2018 in a much-heralded deal which saw Henrikh Mkhitaryan move the other way and has now become a cautionary case study over the wisdom of swap deals.
-The former Barcelona forward failed to make much of a significant impact, despite the vast investment in wages worth around £400,000-a-week before bonuses required to pip Manchester City to his signature.
+Sanchez joined United from Arsenal in January 2018 in a much-heralded deal that saw Henrikh Mkhitaryan move the other way and has now become a cautionary case study over the wisdom of swap deals.
+The former Barcelona forward failed to make much of a significant impact despite the vast investment in wages worth around £400,000 a week before bonuses required to pip Manchester City to his signature.

 All in all, he made 45 appearances for United, scoring five goals -- just three of which came in the Premier League.
 Here are his highs and lows.